Life After the Army: 7 Things You Learn as a Veteran

 While I was a medic, a specialist (we'll call him SPC) who recently came back from combat told me that he was “bored.”
 He acknowledged that hated his time in combat but since he had returned stateside all he wanted to do was go back.
 The daily grind of our current duty station was pointless to him.

 As someone who has never seen any action, I couldn’t believe what I was hearing.
 SPC should be glad he was still in one piece.
 Every day, our clinic was treating service members who had returned from combat but were not as lucky as him.
 We couldn't find anything wrong with SPC, physically.
-Sadly, sometimes the Army sucks and there is no medical solution for that.
+Sometimes life sucks and there is no medical solution for that.

 Yes, everyone is bored to a certain extent but SPC's boredom was different from all that.
 I later learned that what he was feeling was common for many service members who had seen combat.
 Stateside duty was even tougher to face knowing that the war was still going on without them.